curityio/oauth-agent-kotlin-spring-fapi/README.md

 - Ensure that OpenSSL is installed
 - Ensure that Docker Desktop is installed
 - Ensre that the jq tool is installed
-- Ensure that you have a license file for the Curity Identity Server
+- Get a license file for the Curity Identity Server with financial grade features

 ### Update the Hosts File